Eddy114514/SYDP-Project/README.md

-This Project is intended to deign a software that can be used to aid concret canoe designing process.
+This Project is intended to deign a software that can be used to aid concrete canoe designing process.

 It contains 6 mian code file, which are:\
 1.MainGUI.py\